Introduction: Two-Mode Servo Tester

 When I buy a new servo motor, I want to quickly check if it is working.
 The Two-Mode Servo Tester lets me do that in a minute.
 Servos, at least the cheaper ones I know, sometimes do not work as expected when they arrive: The gears jump, the electronic in the servo does not work or it is a 120 degree and not a 180 degree servo.
-It is a good thing to test a servo.
+It is a good thing to test a servo before using it!
 Until now, I used to grab a breadboard, an Arduino, a 5V power supply, a USB cable, my PC and some jumper cables and built a servo tester every time from scratch.
-The Two-Mode Servo Tester is all that and more in a case.
+With the Two-Mode Servo Tester this is now history.

 There are commercial servo tester available for about $10, more or less the costs for this project.
 The products I found on Amazon test up to three servos in parallel and have three test modes: Manual, Auto and Neutral.

 The Two-Mode Servo Tester lets you test up to four servo motors in parallel and has two modes: Follow and Sweep.
 In Follow, the connected servos follow the position of the potentiometer, in Sweep, the potentiometer is used to set the speed.
 Inside is an Arduino Nano and a Step-Up DC-DC converter to power the Arduino from the 5V power input.
 The device has a toggle switch to select the mode and a potentiometer to adjust the control signal.

 To build this device, you will need to do some soldering.
 It is always surprising how these fragile electronic components survive my "soldering".
 To program the Arduino Nano you need a USB Mini cable.
 The case is 3D printed with the two STL files that are attached.